nullibrew/Graph-Analyzer/README.md

 # LDAP to graph Loader and Analyzer #

-Graph Loader, aka Graph Analyzer v 1.0
+Graph Loader, aka Graph Analyzer v 1.0 - Alex Babeanu, 2016

 ### Summary
 The Graph Loader and Analyzer tool creates a Neo4J Graph database from data read from LDAP (v 1.0).
 In the graph, Users and Groups are related using 2 types of relationships: